 When there is no additional tag attribute, SEO experts call such backlinks a “DoFollow” link.
 They pass the domain value to the destination web page.
 As we will see below in this article, they are the most valuable kind of backlinks.

-There are 3 kinds of Rel attributes which are:
+There are three main kinds of Rel attributes which are:

 - If no Rel attribute, then the backlink is a DoFollow